-Old ACEEE Report Outlines 16 Policies to Remove Market Barriers to Energy Efficiency and Leverage Market Forces Aka Still Relevant Today!!
+Old ACEEE Report Outlines 16 Policies to Remove Market Barriers to Energy Efficient Policies and Leverage Market Forces Aka Still Relevant Today!!

-The American Council for an Energy-Efficient Economy (ACEEE) released a Report highlighting 16 policies that remove market barriers across the economy to investments in energy efficiency.
+The American Council for an Energy-Efficient Economy (ACEEE) released a Report highlighting 16 energy efficient policies.
+Policies that remove market barriers across the economy to investments in energy efficiency.

 The report, Overcoming Market Barriers and Using Market Forces to Advance Energy Efficiency , provides Congress and state policymakers with a road map to address national energy consumption through policies that could save the country approximately $1 trillion in energy bills and 19 quads in energy consumption.